cisaic/Dungeon-Crawler/README.md

 * Reducto: 1-20
 * ExpectoPatronum: 1-30

 The user has 10 attempts.
-After 5 attempts, the user "levels up" and the range decreases for each spell, so the change of succeeding increases
+After 5 attempts, the user "levels up" and the range decreases for each spell, so the chance of succeeding increases

-If the random number is 7 (the magic number) the spell succeeds, and the player is offered gold and mana from the room's resources
+If the random number generated = 7 (the magic number) the spell succeeds, and the player is offered gold and mana from the room's resources

 ## FEATURES